LaVine scores 26 as Bulls beat Pistons 112-106

 TIP-INS

-Pistons: Despite the poor 3-point shooting, Detroit shot just over 48 percent overall. … The Pistons still don’t have a timetable for the return of star F Blake Griffin (left hamstring and posterior knee soreness), who has missed the first six games. ”Obviously, we’re all hoping that it’s sooner than later,” said assistant Sidney Lowe, who handled pregame media duties with coach Dwane Casey a game-time decision because of an illness. ”He was out there on his own today doing some stuff.” … Casey worked the game.
+Pistons: The Pistons still don’t have a timetable for the return of star F Blake Griffin (left hamstring and posterior knee soreness), who has missed the first six games. ”Obviously, we’re all hoping that it’s sooner than later,” said assistant Sidney Lowe, who handled pregame media duties with coach Dwane Casey a game-time decision because of an illness. ”He was out there on his own today doing some stuff.”

-Bulls: F Lauri Markkanen hurt his left side and missed the final 9:30 after being held out down the stretch two nights earlier at Cleveland.
-Markkanen could have returned to the game and does not expect the injury to linger. … Boylen expects F Chandler Hutchison (strained left hamstring) to practice Saturday and travel with the team to Indiana for Sunday’s game.
-He wasn’t sure if the second-year pro will be ready to make his season debut against the Pacers….
-Rose wasn’t the only former Bulls player to get a big ovation.
+Bulls: Coach Jim Boylen expects F Chandler Hutchison (strained left hamstring) to practice Saturday and travel with the team to Indiana for Sunday’s game.
+He wasn’t sure if the second-year pro will be ready to make his season debut against the Pacers. … Rose wasn’t the only former Bulls player to get a big ovation.
 The crowd greeted former teammate Joakim Noah with a big one when he was shown on the videoboard in the second quarter.

 UP NEXT